Black Museum (Black Mirror): Casting and filming

 The production had previously looked to cast Letitia Wright in an episode of the third series of Black Mirror, but she became unavailable.
 During casting for "Black Museum", Wright was at the end of shooting for the superhero film Black Panther, where she worked with the star of the first series episode "Fifteen Million Merits", Daniel Kaluuya.
 She provided a self-tape audition, with Kaluuya reading the other characters' lines.
 Filming took place immediately after Black Panther's filming ended.

 Douglas Hodge starred in the episode as Rolo Haynes, describing his character as a white supremacist and "the most toxic person" he had played.
 Hodge stayed largely in character during the filming process, staying away from Wright and choosing not to rehearse lines off-screen.
 Daniel Lapaine appears in this episode as Dr. Peter Dawson, after playing an unrelated role in the series one episode "The Entire History of You".

 Colm McCarthy directed the episode.
 It took a month to film, with locations including Spain and Nevada, United States.
 Hodge's scenes were shot in chronological order.
 During the first story, Rolo shows Dr. Dawson a pair of rats, for which stuffed frozen rats were used.
-The second story featured a graphic sex scene, which took a long time to film relative to its brief screentime.
+The first story also featured a graphic sex scene, which took a long time to film relative to its brief screentime.
 Scenes which relate to the plot twist of Nish's true intentions at the museum—such as her first sighting of the museum, her handing Rolo water and her entering the exhibit where her father is—were shot in many different ways.
 Wright played the early scenes as if Nish was the tourist she claims to be.